This page discusses using a distributed cache in Stardog to boost performance for a variety of use cases.

 Reduce Load on Upstream Database Servers

-When using virtual graphs it can be the case that the upstream server is slow, overworked, far away, or lacks operational capacity.
-This feature addresses this by allowing operators to create a cached data set running in its own node.
-In this way the upstream database can be largely avoided and cache refreshes can be scheduled for times when the its workload is lighter.
+When using virtual graphs, it can be the case that the upstream server is slow, overworked, far away, or lacks operational capacity.
+This feature addresses this by allowing operators to create a cached dataset running in its own node.
+In this way, the upstream database can be largely avoided, and cache refreshes can be scheduled for times when its workload is lighter.

 Read Scale-out for a Stardog Cluster